On growth of cocycles of isometric representations on $L^p$-spaces: Introduction

 \begin{mythm} Let $G$ be a locally compact, compactly generated group and let $\mu \in \Prob(G)$ be a cohomologically adapted probability measure on $G$.
 Let $\pi: G \to \mathcal{O}(E)$ be a continuous isometric representation of $G$ on a Banach space $E$ and let $b \in Z^1(G, \pi)$ be a $\mu$-harmonic 1-cocycle. \\ $\bullet$ If $E$ is a smooth $(p, c_E)$-uniformly convex Banach space, then for every $n \geq 1$ we have:

 $\bullet$ If $E$ is a $(q, d_E)$-uniformly smooth Banach space, then for every $n \geq 1$ we have:

 \end{mythm}

-From the inequalities obtained in Theorem \ref{Intro: Growth of harmonic cocycles}, we deduce that for groups with property $(T)$ but without property $FL^p$ for some $2<p<\infty$, all 1-cocycles of isometric representations on separable $L^p$-spaces that are not cohomologous to zero satisfy inequalities similar to those in Theorems \ref{LCFLp1} and \ref{Intro: Growth of harmonic cocycles}.
+The inequalities obtained in Theorem \ref{Intro: Growth of harmonic cocycles} extend to all non-zero classes of 1-cocycles when the representation in question has spectral gap (up to a multiplicative constant depending on the cocycle).
+In particular, for groups with property $(T)$ (but without property $FL^p$ for some $2<p<\infty$), this applies to all isometric representations on separable $L^p$-spaces.

 \begin{mythm} Let $G$ be a locally compact, compactly generated group with property $(T)$ but without property $FL^p$ for some $2 < p < \infty$ and $\mu \in \Prob(G)$ be a cohomologically adapted probability measure on $G$.
 Then for every continuous isometric representation $\pi: G \to \mathcal{O}(E)$ of $G$ on any separable $L^p$-space $E$ such that $H_\mathrm{ct}^1(G, \pi) \neq 0$ and for every 1-cocycle $b \in Z^1(G, \pi) \setminus B^1(G, \pi)$, there exist $C = C(b, p)$ such that for all $n \geq 1$ we have: